Louisiana Paralegal Career Guide

-As of May 2014, the US Bureau of Labor Statistics reported 3,550 paralegals and legal assistants employed throughout Louisiana.3 The average Louisiana paralegal salary was reported at $42,640.3 Though this is lower than the national average paralegal salary of $48,350, the cost of living in many areas of the state is lower than the national average.4 In addition, the average paralegal salary in Louisiana is higher in urban areas.
-Baton Rouge paralegals, for example, make an average salary of $46,700.4 Based on positive projected growth trends, Louisiana paralegals should continue to encounter more positive hiring and salary trends throughout the next decade.
+The average Louisiana paralegal salary is reported at $49,380.2 Though this is lower than the national average paralegal salary of $53,910, the cost of living in many areas of the state is lower than the national average.2 In addition, the average paralegal salary in Louisiana is higher in urban areas.
+New Orleans paralegals, for example, make an average salary of $53,830.2 Based on positive projected growth trends, Louisiana paralegals should continue to encounter more positive hiring and salary trends throughout the next decade.

 Louisiana Paralegal Salary Info By Metro Area

 A quick look at paralegal salary in Louisiana by metro area: